nandod1707/super-duper-smtp/README.txt

 1. Install the plugin through the 'Add New' page in the plugins menu or download the .zip file and extract it to wp-content/plugins.
 2. Activate the plugin through the 'Plugins' menu in WordPress
 3. Go into the Super Duper SMTP menu on the sidebar and turn on "Send emails through SMTP"

+== Use of Third Party Services ==

+Super Duper SMTP relies on an external API currently found at https://super-duper-smtp.herokuapp.com/.